 Financial Aid Application Deadlines

-The priority deadline for completing the financial aid applications is May 1st (please note that this deadline date is later than in previous years and that Indiana Residents still must submit the FAFSA by March 10th to qualify for state assistance).
+The priority deadline for completing the financial aid applications is April 1st.
+(Please note that Indiana Residents still must submit the FAFSA by March 1st to qualify for state assistance).
 The FAFSA is completed online.

 Some students may be selected by DePauw or by the Federal Government for a separate process called "Verification".
 In these cases, the student will receive a separate request from the Financial Aid Office by email and/or by letter identifying what additional items are required to complete the file.
 The deadline for submitting verification items is 30 days from the time of notification.